 Like any technological innovation, the blockchain will continue to evolve.
 Yes, there may be challenges, but they are not obstacles.
 Adopting new regulations and standards is a must.
 Before you know it, you are also considering using blockchain technology for your company.
 So, beware of the blockchain adoption challenges.

 Blockchains Can Be Slow

 The blockchain is complex.
 That’s why it takes more time to process any transactions.
 Also, the encryption of the system makes it even slower.
 Although they claim to be faster than traditional payment methods, still, in some cases, they can’t deliver it.

 Completing a transaction can take up to several hours.
 So, if you want to pay for a cup of coffee, it will cause you trouble.
 It’s most suited for making large transactions where time isn’t a vital element.
 It’s an element of risk.
 And wasn’t it supposed to remove the ‘unsecured’ nature of blockchains from the equation?

-Theoretically, the principle extends to blockchain networks which uses something other than store value.
-For example, logging transactions or interactions in the IoT environment.
+Theoretically, the principle extends to blockchain networks that use something other than store value—for example, logging transactions or interactions in the IoT environment.

 This blockchain adoption challenges can become a hurdle soon.
 So, we should hope for a solution fast.
 However, some new technologies offer a faster speed compared to the traditional ones.

 The establishment has a direct interest in the failure of the blockchain.
 To be honest – It can disappear faster than we anticipate.
 So, it’s urgent to find a solution for these blockchain adoption challenges.